 Since 1988 the Leelanau Conservancy has worked to preserve the natural beauty, ecological integrity, and working farms of the Leelanau Peninsula.
-As of 2015, we've preserved over 11,500 acres, including 24 Natural Areas and Preserves, 156 permanent conservation easements, and 42 miles of streams and shoreline.
+As of 2018, we have preserved nearly 14,000 acres, including 26 Natural Areas and Preserves, 178 permanent conservation easements, and 47 miles of streams and shoreline.

-The work of the Leelanau Conservancy is made possible by a committed Board of Directors, a professional staff, a team of knowledgeable docents, nearly 500 volunteers, and over 4,000 dedicated donors.
+The work of the Leelanau Conservancy is made possible by a committed board of directors, a professional staff, a team of knowledgeable docents, nearly 500 volunteers, and over 4,000 dedicated donors.
 More than 200 landowners have voluntarily worked with us to preserve their cherished family lands.

-We preserve land through conservation easements, land acquisition, and transfer & assist projects - partnering with private landowners, communities, farmers, and leaders at all levels of government.
-Much of our preservation work occurs through private land protection, but the Natural Areas, Preserves, and Forest Reserve featured in this guide are open to all visitors.
+We preserve land through permanent conservation easements, land acquisition, and transfer & assist projects - partnering with private landowners, communities, farmers, and leaders at all levels of government.
+The majority of the land we have protected is privately owned and not open to the public, and remains on the tax rolls.
+However, the Natural Areas, Preserves, and Forest Reserves in this guide are all open to the public.